Tri-Sukardjo/HotelCompare/README.md

 The application then will analyse results against the user preferences provided and pick the top 2 recommended hotels along with the reason why.

 # Project Structure
 HotelCompareWebAPI
 ├── Controllers
-├── Data            # Dummy sample of hotel reviews ├── Extensions      # Objects used during the application startup, containing processes to load configuration, initiate semantic kernel, and register skills
+├── Data              *(Dummy sample of hotel reviews)*
+├── Extensions        *(Processes to load configuration, initiate semantic kernel, and register skills)*
 ├── Model
 ├── Services
-├── Skills          # This folder is where the skills are stored, containing folders with a set of skill prompt and config ├── Utilities
+├── Skills            *(This folder is where the skills are stored, containing folders with a set of skill prompt and config)*
+├── Utilities
 ├── Program.cs
 └── appsettings.json

 # How to Run
 1. Enter the details of your Azure OpenAI (Key, Endpoint, and Deployment) as well as the configurations for Text Embedding and Azure Cognitive Service in appsettings.json.
 2. Run the Web API
-3. Execute the API by sending a REST GET request, i.e. 	`code` http://localhost:7133/compare?hotelName=<hotel names separated by comma>&userPreferences=<user preferences as text> 	`code`
+3. Execute the API by sending a REST GET request, i.e. 	` http://localhost:7133/compare?hotelNames=<hotel-names-separated-by-commas>&userPreferences=<user-preferences-as-text> `